tschneidereit/typed-objects-explainer/core.md

 The rationale for this behavior is that both alternatives - leaving absent fields unchanged or resetting them to their default values - are very likely to cover up subtle bugs.
 This is especially true when gradually converting an existing code base to using typed objects.
-OTOH, ignoring additional fields on the source object doesn't have the same issues: all fields on the target instance are set to predictable values.
+On the other hand, ignoring additional fields on the source object doesn't have the same issues: all fields on the target instance are set to predictable values.

 If a field has primitive type, then when it is assigned, the value is